The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 Portugal's Ethnically Diverse and Welcoming Culture

-Portugal is known for its rich culture, which is a blend of traditional Portuguese customs and influences from around the world.
+Portugal is a blend of traditional Portuguese customs and influences from around the world.
 The country is ethnically diverse, with a history of welcoming immigrants from former colonies, other European countries, and more recently, from North America and Northern Europe.

 Portuguese people are known for their hospitality and friendliness towards foreigners.
 The country has a relaxed pace of life, with a strong emphasis on family, food, and enjoying life.
 From the traditional Fado music to the delicious cuisine and vibrant festivals, Portugal's culture is rich and varied.